Floorp-Projects/Floorp/remote/doc/Architecture.md

 This is the codepath creating non-default session.
 The default session is related to the target you originally connected to, so that you don't need any ID for this one.
 When you want to debug more than one target over a single connection you need additional sessions, which will have a unique ID.
-`Target.attachToTarget` will compute this ID and instanciate a new session bound to the given target.
+`Target.attachToTarget` will compute this ID and instantiate a new session bound to the given target.
 This additional session will be managed by the `Connection` class, which will then redirect CDP packets to the right session when you are using flatten session.